AaltoSciComp/scicomp-docs/about/for-proposals.rst

 support research in these scopes the university is committed to provide proper hardware resources and supporting personnel on long term basis.
 Currently Aalto Science-IT provides a system with about 10000 computing cores.
-The System also contains 150 NVIDIA cards for GPU computing and over 5 PB of fast storage capacity suitable for Big Data needs.
+The System also contains over 200 NVIDIA cards for GPU computing and over 5 PB of fast storage capacity suitable for Big Data needs.
 All parts are connected with a fast Infiniband network to support parallel computing and fast data access.
 To keep the resources